NourKamaly/TheArtInOurWorlds-NASA-Space-Apps/README.md

 # TheArtInOurWorlds-NASA-Space-Apps
-NASA space apps Cairo 2022 local winner (Cairo).
+NASA space apps Cairo 2022 local winner.

 This project is the solution designed for the NASA space apps hackathon 2022 by team NASART solving challenge: The Art in Our Worlds.